 TIP: We recommend automating your dosing system, even if you decide not to automate any of your other systems.
 If you have to pick one kind of automation, this is probably the best one!

 Automating your pool lighting system means programming a routine or subroutine that turns on at the desired time, or when you specifically request it.
 Some systems will integrate with existing lighting systems.

 It’s not recommended to automate your pool cover opening and closing – for safety reasons, the cover must be operated via a switch that’s in line of sight of the pool.
 That way, nothing can be trapped under the cover when it’s closing, which could happen if the cover was closed remotely.

 Google Home, Amazon Alexa, or other voice assistant devices make engaging routines or subroutines within your pool automation easier.
 It’s simple to integrate into current systems and add your pool automation to your voice assistant tasks.

 If This Then That (IFTTT)

-IFTTT is a software cascade system that integrates cause and effect, meaning that pool systems are integrated, automatically turning on or off based on other occurrences within your pool system.
+IFTTT is a software cascade system that integrates cause and effect.
+That means pool systems are integrated, automatically turning on or off based on other occurrences within your pool system.